IT Service Management Strategies Every Startup Needs

 Rigour without the rigmarole

-IT Service Management (ITSM) is critical in bringing enough process to the way Operational and Product teams manage their products once launched, but not so much process as to hamper the pace they need to adapt or grow to meet the market.
-There are a number of IT Service Management (ITSM) solutions in the market place, Gartner (August 2015) details them in their magic quadrant (below), it’s a great place to start if you are stuck on what solutions are available.
+IT Service Management (ITSM) is critical in bringing enough processes to the way Operational and Product teams manage their products once launched, but not so many processes as to hamper the pace they need to adapt or grow to meet the market.
+There are a number of IT Service Management (ITSM) solutions in the marketplace.
+Gartner (August 2015) details them in their magic quadrant (below).
+It’s a great place to start if you are stuck on what solutions are available.

 Agility is critical in the market

 Critical to any solution should be the focus on agility, such as how you can automate your IT Service Management (ITSM) processes.
-For example, work flow automation for change management, where based on certain types of changes selected a particular level of approval is required (technical, business and/or change manager), all of this could be automated through a system generated email or via a mobile app.
+For example, workflow automation for change management, where, based on certain types of changes selected a particular level of approval is required (technical, business and/or change manager), all of this could be automated through a system-generated email or via a mobile app.
 All changes should then be added to a forward schedule of change once approved.
-Having high levels of automation will allow the turnaround of changes/releases from creation to approval within minutes, this could be critical for a start-up’s product development to remain agile and adaptable to market forces.
+Having high levels of automation will allow the turnaround of changes/releases from creation to approval within minutes, which could be critical for a start-up’s product development to remain agile and adaptable to market forces.

 Ease of adoption